onpilot/100-days-of-code/log.md

 **Today's Progress**: Done bootstrap, jQuery, and Sass challenges on FreeCodeCamp.

-**Thoughts:** Bootstrap is awesome (when joined with FontAwesome, no pun). jQuery is great and Sass is cool, but the syntax... skull :skull:
+**Thoughts:** Bootstrap is awesome (when joined with FontAwesome, no pun). jQuery is great and Sass is cool, but the syntax... skull 💀

 **Link to Challenges:** [FreeCodeCamp: Front End Development Libraries](https://www.freecodecamp.org/learn/front-end-development-libraries/)